jjchavanne/iam-vulnerable/modules/free-resources/privesc-paths/PrivEsc3-CreateEC2WithExistingIP.md

 aws ec2 import-key-pair --key-name id_rsa --public-key-material fileb://~/.ssh/id_rsa.pub --region us-east-1
 ```

+11. Find an available EC2 image that can be used
+    - If allowed to use public images (refer to [Find an AWS AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html)) and use an available AMI ID
+    - If environment is more restrictive and for example only allows private images, run the following command in the region and copy down an ImageID.
+        - `aws ec2 describe-images --owners self --region us-east-1`

-11. Create an EC2 instance with the higher privilege instance-profile optional `--profile` flag
+12. Create an EC2 instance with the higher privilege instance-profile optional `--profile` flag

 **TODO - Below is example
     - need add explanation